just-the-docs/just-the-docs/docs/ui-components/lists.md

 ---

-Most lists can be rendered with pure markdown...
+Most lists can be rendered with pure Markdown.

 ## Unordered list